ULHPC/ulhpc-docs/docs/g5k/getting-started-g5k.md

 ```

 This script must be executed from within Grid'5000.
-We'll see in the next steps how we can log in the platform.
+We'll see in the next steps how we can log into the platform.
 Users wanting to reach the API from outside Grid'5000 will have to authenticate themselves using their Grid'5000 account.

 #### Job submission

 Since Grid'5000 provides a REST API, each API call can be automatized via a high-level script (python, ruby, bash...).
-This allow users to script and reproduce all their experiments: from the reservation to the results saving.
+This allows users to script and reproduce all their experiments: from the reservation to the results saving.

-Let's write a python script that submit the reservation for our previous stress reservation.
+Let's write a python script that submits the reservation for our previous stress reservation.
-Below is a script that will ask users to specify the Grid'5000 and cluster where to perform the experiment, and will then submit a reservation executing the `experiment.sh` shown above.
+Below is a script that will ask users to specify the Grid'5000 site and cluster where to perform the experiment, and will then submit a reservation executing the `experiment.sh` shown above.

-> This python script assumes that there is a bash script named `experiment.sh` located at the root of your home directory and executable !
+> This python script assumes that there is a bash script named `experiment.sh` located at the root of your home directory and executable!
 > If you want to launch the experiment on a different site you must ensure that the `experiment.sh` script has been copied to the homedir of this site.

 ```python